vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/README.md

 the app eventually:

 * Auto-completion of summit references
-* Validation ot fhe data before exporting
+* Validation ot the data before exporting

 ## File export